pathogenwatch-oss/mlst/README.md

 The next step is to create an updated typing database image following the instructions in [CGPS Typing scripts](https://gitlab.com/cgps/pathogenwatch/analyses/typing-databases/).
 This can take an hour or more for a complete update.
 It is also possible to do various partial updates (e.g. a single scheme or cgmlst-only).

-Then create a new image of the indexed schemes by running:
+Then create a new imagdockere of the indexed schemes by running:
 ```
 # For a single scheme
 docker build --rm --build-arg SCHEME=klebsiella_1 --build-arg DB_TAG=2208231334 --build-arg CODE_VERSION=v3.2.1 --build-arg TYPE=cgmlst -t registry.gitlab.com/cgps/cgps-mlst/mlst-data:2208231334_klebsiella_1 -f Dockerfile.schemes .